Make Money with WordPress: The Ultimate List of WordPress Business Ideas

 1. WordPress Developer

-WordPress developers are in high demand, so if you know how to build and maintain a high performing website, this is the job for you.
+WordPress developers are in high demand, so if you know how to build and maintain a high-performing website, you can make money with WordPress.

 2. Maintenance and Support Services